monicapetrangeli/Data-Analytics-with-R/README.md

 - Storytelling through progressive data refinement
 - Use of themes, colors, and annotation to enhance readability
 - Narrative-driven visual output for presentation

+## Amazon Customer Behavior Analysis App
+This project involves an interactive Shiny web application that analyzes and segments Amazon customers based on their behavior.
+It applies clustering techniques and rich visual storytelling to reveal actionable insights from survey data.
+⚠️ Note: The dataset used is based on Amazon customer behavior and is loaded under the name Amazon Customer Behavior Survey.csv.

+### 📂 Contents:
+- Data preprocessing and feature engineering
+- K-means clustering with optimal cluster determination (Elbow method)
+- Interactive plots: demographic distribution, hourly purchasing patterns, category preferences, and behavioral metrics
+- Dynamic cluster exploration via UI controls